This position has been filled. We're flattered that you'd consider applying to work here, though.

-We (Ben, Spencer, and Joel) founded the company three years ago because we disliked pairing over Slack and Zoom.
+We (Ben, Spencer, and Joel) founded the company four years ago because we disliked pairing over Slack and Zoom.
 We believed that by focusing on remote pairing exclusively, we could create a tool that developers would actually like.

 Turns out we were right!
-We've grown to millions in revenue and tens of thousands of paid users in three years without any outside funding.
+We've grown to millions in revenue and tens of thousands of paid users in four years without any outside funding.
 Our product is used by the savvy engineers at companies like Shopify, Stripe, Spotify, and Netflix.

 (Want the latest on how things are going?
 Ben hosts a weekly podcast where he shares regular updates.)

 For the sake of simplicity, imagine shipping a new feature consists of only three steps: